Blady-Com/gnoga/docs/user_guide.md

       - The gnoga_make Tool
       - A Singleton Application
       - A Multi Connect Application
+      - Advanced: The Connection Parameter and GUI elements on the Stack
+      - Advanced: Per Connection App Data
       - Multi Connect Applications for a Single User
    * Getting around Gnoga
       - The Gnoga directory structure